Global Village (Dubai): 2020 Session (Silver Jubilee Season)

-This will be the 25th anniversary, or silver jubilee, of the park, and in keeping with the theme, the new season of Global Village will launch on 25 October and run for 25 weeks, concluding on 18 April 2021.
-Another change for this season is that the opening hours on Saturday have been extended.
-The park will be open from 2 pm until 11 pm (it was previously open from 4 pm until midnight).
+This was the 25th anniversary, or silver jubilee, of the park, and in keeping with the theme, the new season of Global Village launched on 25 October and ran for 25 weeks, concluding on 18 April 2021.
+Another change for this season was that the opening hours on Saturday have been extended.
+The park was open from 2 pm until 11 pm (it was previously open from 4 pm until midnight).
+Some accommodations were made in recognition of the continuing Covid pandemic.

-Incidents

-A fire broke out in the China pavilion on 25 June 2018 during a demolition process.
-No injuries were reported as it was during the off-season.
+The 25th anniversary season was extended to 2 May so families might enjoy Ramadan in Global Village.